Aksume/Login-UI-project/README.md

-# Login-UI-project-One-Bay Vally Teech
+# Login-UI-project-One-Bay Valley Tech

 ## 1. The project file Structure

-* Css
+- Css
- * style.css
+- style.css
- * index.html
+- index.html
- * README.md
+- README.md

 ## 2. Requirements:

 Use HTML and CSS to create your project.

 .
 Push your project to a repository and turn in your repo link for a grade